p4535992/foundryvtt-arms-reach/README.md

 Little Utilities, Arms Reach for door, journal, stairways, ecc.

-This is project is born like a upgrade of the project [Arms Reach](https://github.com/psyny/FoundryVTT/tree/master/ArmsReach) ty to [psyny](https://github.com/psyny), in preparation of foundry vtt 0.8.0, but after a while i put some feature here and there and now i got something a little more complex.
+This project is born like a upgrade of the project [Arms Reach](https://github.com/psyny/FoundryVTT/tree/master/ArmsReach) ty to [psyny](https://github.com/psyny), in preparation of foundry vtt 0.8.0, but after a while i put some feature here and there and now i got something a little more complex.

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder or rename the file from .ts to .js

+A very big thanks to [manuelVo](https://github.com/manuelVo), because i was to stupid to understand thing like measurement of Foundry, so i just integrated his module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) like a dependency for mine and use is calculation distance (support Hex grid, gridless and terrain rule for the 'Difficult Terrain Ruler').

 ## Known issue/Limitation

-- I know there is some measure distance issue, by integrating the module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) i hope i silved all the limitiations, checkout the module settings fro details.
+- I know there is some measure distance issue, by integrating the module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) i hope i solved all the old limitiations, checkout the module settings for details.

 - The module settings "Avoid deselects the controlled token when open/close the door" doesn't work well with the option "Release on left click" of foundry , if you own more than a token you will find yourself to manually reselect the token anyway